-- 1. Release the back cover secure bolt and open the detector back cover. - 2.
+- F. Connection to Field Communicator - 2.
 Remove the protective plug mounted on the detector conduit/cable entry inlet. - 3.
-Pull the wires through the detector inlet.
+Pull the wires through the detector inlet conduit.

-- 4. Use a 3⁄4-in.-14 national pipe thread (NPT) or M25 x 1.5 explosion-proof conduit connection/cable gland to assemble the cable/explosion-proof conduit to the detector. - 5.
+- 4. Use a $\frac{3}{4}$ -in.
+14 national pipe thread (NPT) or M25 x 1.5 conduit connection/cable gland to assemble the cable conduit to the detector. - 5.
 Connect the wires to the required terminals according to the wiring diagram.
-See Wiring configurations. - 6.
+See Wiring to detector terminals and Wiring configurations. - 6.
 Connect the grounding wire to the ground screw outside the detector.
 The detector must be well grounded to earth ground. - 7.
 Place and secure the detector cover by screwing the cover and securing it using the secure bolt.

-5.9 Wiring to detector terminals
+5.8 Wiring to detector terminals